PyChina/weekly/content/Issue/issue-385.md

     + LORIS CRO
     + • Shared by Loris Cro

-“Async/Await helps speeding up applications that do a lot of I/O, but sprinkling some keywords around the code won’t magically make everything faster, you need to do a bit more.”
+"Async/Await helps speeding up applications that do a lot of I/O, but sprinkling some keywords around the code won't magically make everything faster, you need to do a bit more."

 (`是也乎:`